SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 > 7.1.2 Proportion of population with primary reliance on clean fuels and technology

 This target is interpreted to cover research about:
-* Access and reliance on clean vs. dirty fuels, and increasing use of clean fuels and clean household technology (phrases 1-2).
-In v1 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, i.e. heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
+* Access and reliance on clean vs. dirty fuels, and increasing use of clean fuels and clean technology in households (phrases 1-2).
+In v1 this target was interpreted more broadly to cover clean technologies generally, but the indicator metadata is about households, with focus on heating, lighting and cooking technologies (<a id="SDGindmetadata">[indicator 7.1.2, Statistics Division, 2021b](#f4)</a>).
 * Affordable, reliable and modern electricity and energy services (phrases 3,4,5)
 * Access to electricity and energy services (phrases 3 and 6)

+<a id="IEAaccess">[IEA (2020)](#f5)</a> was used as a source of terms and reference for understanding "modern energy access":
+>There is no single internationally-accepted and internationally-adopted definition of modern energy access.
+Yet significant commonality exists across definitions, including: Household access to a minimum level of electricity; Household access to safer and more sustainable (i.e. minimum harmful effects on health and the environment as possible) cooking and heating fuels and stoves; Access to modern energy that enables productive economic activity, e.g. mechanical power for agriculture, textile and other industries; Access to modern energy for public services, e.g. electricity for health facilities, schools and street lighting.

 This query consists of 5 phrases.